NativeScript/docs-v7/docs/ui/professional-ui-components/ng-DataForm/Editors/dataform-editors-list.md

 ### Date and Time

-These editors internally convert date/time input and save it to a `string` property of the source object in the following format: `yyyy-MM-dd` for dates and `HH:mm` for times.
-The initial value of the property should also follow these formats.
+The **DatePicker** and **TimePicker** editors can be used to pick a date or time.
+They support values of type `Date` and values of type `string` in the following formats: `yyyy-MM-dd` for `DatePicker` and `HH:mm` for `TimePicker`.
+The value that is committed when edited with these editors will be in the same format as the initial value of the edited property.
+If the initial value is `null` or is of type `Date`, then the committed value will be of type `Date`.
+If the initial value is `””` (empty string or string in the supported formats), the committed value will be `string` in the supported formats.

 * **DatePicker**: For picking a date from a calendar.